 Respect Graduate School is happy to launch a fully online Clinical Pastoral Education (CPE) program that offers 4 Units of Clinical Pastoral Education.
-The units will be taught and supervised by Dr. Ron Cockroft, a certified CPE supervisor.
-Each unit requires 400 hours of supervised learning, which covers 100 hours of online learning and 300 hours of practicum.
+The units will be taught and supervised by Dr. Ron Cockroft, a certified CPE supervisor and Chaplain Daniel Dávila.
+Each course will involve 400 hours of supervised learning, which covers 100 hours of online learning and 300 hours of practicum.
 Intern Trainees can do their practicum in their respective communities or in any local institution where they can provide pastoral care.

 Clinical Pastoral Education is a multidisciplinary field in which elements of theology, psychology, sociology, anthropology, ethics, and medicine are incorporated.
 The discipline teaches the students to see patients as integrated and whole and it seeks to enrich them with the competency of pastoral care and counseling.
 The following chart lays out the themes of each unit: